pathunstrom/makinggames/talk-notes-2018-pyohio/5-modeling.md

 We can use object orientation to model our game space.
-This has the convenience of coupling behaviors directly to our game objects, which makes it easy to track what's called where.
+This has the convenience of coupling behaviors directly to our game objects
+(why else would we want OO?),
+which makes it easy to track what's called where.
 It also allows us to keep a lot of redundant calls out of our framework.
 In my experience, anywhere you can think of your mechanics as the